Current Size: 100%

 DOWNLOAD OUR FRAUD HOTLINE POSTER

 FHFA-OIG is comprised of the Inspector General, the IG's senior staff, and the FHFA-OIG Offices.
-FHFA-OIG’s principal operating offices are the Office of Audits, the Office of Evaluations, and the Office of Investigations.
+FHFA-OIG’s principal operating offices are the Office of Audits, the Office of Evaluations, the Office of Investigations, the Office of Risk Analysis, and the Office of Compliance and Special Projects.
 Offices with organization-wide responsibilities are the Executive Office, the Office of Administration, and the Office of Internal Controls and Facilities.

 Office of Audits